henrik7264/PY_Actors/README.md

 1. While executing one task another task may be triggered by a scheduler timeout.
 This could in worse case lead to thread synchronization problems.
 The Actors library solves this problem by allowing only one task per Actor to execute at a time, i.e. 100 Actors can concurrently execute 100 tasks, but one Actor can only execute one task at a time.
 2. A heavy scheduler load may create the situation described in item 1.
 To accommodate for this problem, the Actors library will adapt the number of Workers, i.e. another Worker will be added if the tasks cannot be handled as fast as they are triggered.
 This can in worse case lead to a large amount Workers (threads).
-3. Scheduled tasks and message handling works under the same principle as described above.
+3. Scheduled tasks and message handling works under the same principles as described above.
 Only one task/callback function can be executed at time per Actor to avoid synchronization problems.

-Again, the Actors library will do what it can to solve the problem, but the root cause of the problem is an insufficient hardware platform and/or poor implementations of the tasts/callback functions.
+Again, the Actors library will do what it can to solve the load problems, but the root cause of the problem is an insufficient hardware platform and/or poor implementations of the tasts/callback functions.
 It is in these two areas the problem should be resolved.

 The scheduler interface is defined as follows: